AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 ## Secure environments and branches

-You can access your project and environments from any location through a web browser using the Cloud Console.
+You can access your project and environments from any location through a web browser using the [!DNL Cloud Console].
 You may have security set for your Production environment, stores, and sites.
 This section helps you secure your Integration and Staging environments for strictly your developers, DBAs, and more.

 >[!WARNING]
 >